uq-seven-up/neverland/README.md

 React Application used by end users to interact with the Public Display (screen).

 **./packages/client-screen**
-React Application which is shown on the Public Display (screen)
+React Application that is shown on the Public Display (screen)

 **./packages/playground**
 The interactive game that is integrated into the client screen.